 - Reintroduction is completed every few days.

-You can have a little break between the steps if you like, just keep the foods that your baby can tolerate in their diet whilst having this break.
+You can have a little break between the steps if you like, just keep the other foods that your baby can tolerate in their diet whilst having this break before you re challenge.

-Each step of the ladder is different and each baby is different when it comes to their tolerance of cow’s milk protein.
+Each step of the ladder is different and each baby is different when it comes to dairy allergy.
 I would always say to be guided by your baby and their symptoms.

-If your baby has a reaction on a certain step, stop where they can tolerate it.
-You need to then give 2-4 weeks for symptoms to settle (as this is generally how long the body takes to recover from symptoms), and then restart the milk ladder from the step your baby was able to tolerate.
+If your baby has a reaction on a certain step, stop where they can tolerate the food given.
+You need to then leave 2-4 weeks for symptoms to settle (as this is generally how long the body takes to recover from allergic reactions), and then return to the previous step and re-challenge.
 To give you an example;

-How do I know if my baby’s symptoms are due to the milk ladder?
+How do I know if my baby’s symptoms are due to the reintroduction of milk?

 - Loose stools – mucous may be present

 If your child starts with their original symptoms then you should stop on the step that they are able to tolerate.